cvar-upm/behaviorlib/README.md

 }
 ```

 Once we have that set we can continue with the virutal methods.
 The usual way of implementing them is in the same order in which they are executed.
-As in [Indepth description](#indepth-description), the client of the behavior just creates an instance of it and then calls the `start` method (which starts execution and blocks the calling thread for the rest of the process).
+As in [Description](#description), the client of the behavior just creates an instance of it and then calls the `start` method (which starts execution and blocks the calling thread for the rest of the process).
 When the `start` method is called it invokes `onConfigure`, making it the first function called.

 ```cpp
 // Configuration usually implies setting up all external resources that will be